Veterans were given bonuses that shouldn't have been offered to them

 “They tacked on a 1% processing fee into that,” he said.

-Van Meter said after he retired in 2013, he had three years to pay off the debt.
+Van Meter said after he retired in 2013, he was given three years to pay off the debt.
+Eventually, he and his wife refinanced their mortgage to pay off the surprise debt.

 Eventually, he and his wife decided to refinance their mortgage to pay off the surprise debt.

-Of about 11,000 soldiers included in the audit, 1,100 were found to have received unauthorized payments that they have to pay back; 5,400 soldiers were found to have missing paperwork or lack of documentation of eligibility, and may have to pay back that money.
-About 4,000 soldiers were found to be eligible for payments they received.
+Of about 11,000 soldiers included in the audit, 1,100 were found to have received unauthorized payments that they have to pay back.
+About 5,400 soldiers were found to have missing paperwork or didn’t of documentation of eligibility.
+They may have to pay back that money, Piazzoni said.

-So far, auditors have confirmed 2,300 unauthorized bonus payments to about 2,000 soldiers, amounting to at least $22 million in unauthorized bonuses.
+So far, auditors have confirmed about 2,000 soldiers received unauthorized bonus payments, amounting to at least $22 million in unauthorized bonuses.
 This number includes 1,100 soldiers who received unauthorized payments and those from the 5,400 figure who could not show proof.
-If the remaining recipients do not produce proper documentation showing they were eligible, they could be liable to pay back those amounts to the Defense Department.

 California National Guard: Our hands are tied